 It shall be like the shaking of an olive tree,

 Like the gleaning of grapes when the vintage is done.

 a.
 All the merry-hearted sigh: When the LORD brings the judgment of the Great Tribulation, there will be no more “partying as usual.”
 The days for eating and drinking, marrying and giving in marriage (Matthew 24:38) are for before the Great Tribulation.
 When the Great Tribulation comes, the noise of the jubilant ends, the joy of the harp ceases.

 b.
 In the city desolation is left, and the gate is stricken with destruction: During the Great Tribulation, God’s judgment will bring destruction everywhere.
-The judgment will be so complete that the cities will look like olive trees bare (like the shaking of an olive tree) and grape vines striped of everything (like the gleaning of grapes when the vintage is done).
+The judgment will be so complete that the cities will look like bare olive trees (like the shaking of an olive tree) and grapevines stripped of everything (like the gleaning of grapes when the vintage is done).

 4. (14-16) The glory of God and the woe of man.

 They shall lift up their voice, they shall sing;